Miaoyanwang/smooth_tensor/code/readme.txt

 AISTATsim.R: Local simulation file including tensor visualization

-issues.R: Rcode that I tried to replicate the hypergraphon paper and simulation code for incomplete observation setting.
+issues.R: Rcode including  replication of the hypergraphon paper and simulation code for incomplete observation setting.

 simAISTAT.R: Simulation Rcode for the relationship between the group size and MSE of Borda count estimation.